-Here were our top 3 choices of drones to travel with (in descending order.
+Here were our top 3 choices of drones to travel with (in descending order).

 The Best Drone for Travel In 2019.
 Our Top 3

 They are truly the best when it comes to travel.
 They are a global brand meaning that any accessories that you may need to buy can be found all over the world.
 Important for those of you who will be travelling far and wide with your drone.